vercel/geist-font/readme.md

 The proof files and QA tests are also available automatically via GitHub Actions - look at https://guidoferreyra.github.io/Geist.git.

+## Changelog

+When you update your font (new version or new release), please report all notable changes here, with a date.
+Changelog example:

+**26 May 2021.
+Version 2.13**
+- MAJOR Font turned to a variable font.
+- SIGNIFICANT New Stylistic sets added.

 ## License

 This Font Software is licensed under the SIL Open Font License, Version 1.1.